Yokohama Jazz Cafes – How Jazz Came to Japan

 BarBarBar

 Given its name, it is obvious what kind of location this is.
-Even so, it’s somewhat misleading because it’s not “simply” a bar.
+It’s somewhat misleading because it’s not “simply” a bar.
 This jazz bar was established in 1984 and is only a four-minute walk from Kannai Station.

 Minton House

 A small and cozy cafe with an intimate atmosphere, Minton House is conveniently located near Ishikawacho Station.
-Opened in 1975, this cafe doesn’t have any live music, but it has enormous speakers to make up for it.
+Opened in 1975, this cafe does not have live music, but it has enormous speakers to make up for it.

 You’re guaranteed to hear any favorite jazz songs here because the owner’s record collection may be the largest in the city.
 It’s the perfect location for anyone who likes that retro feeling.
 Many fans still consider it the best jazz bar in Yokohama.